mkduong-ai/fairdo/README.md

 In the following example, we use the iris dataset.
 The protected attribute is the species and the label is the petal length.
 We binarize both features.
+The iris dataset is not biased nor a person-related dataset, but we use it as an example to show the functionality of the package.

 ```python
 # Imports